disketteomelette/aframe-velocity-control/README.md

 # aframe-velocity-control
 A component in A-Frame that allows increasing or decreasing the velocity of any independent object animation using clickable entities and based on a user-provided factor.
-Created by disketteomelette.

 Live demo: https://hypnotic-berry-custard.glitch.me/